|GIVING TO THE PHYSICS-ASTRONOMY LIBRARY|

 The following methods of giving are available:

 Financial support is very important to the Physics-Astronomy Library.
 Contributions provide funding for expensive resources, specialized equipment, conservation of rare books, special exhibits or projects.
 Financial gifts may be unrestricted or support a specific library program, service, or collection.
 In addition to cash, the Library welcomes securities and other real or tangible property.
-Or send a check, payable to UC Regents, Physics-Astronomy Library.
-Contact the Librarian for detailed instructions.
+Or send a check, payable to UC Regents/Physics-Astronomy Library.
+Contact the librarian for detailed instructions.

 Donations can be made directly to the Physics-Astronomy Library using the Library Fund Online Gift Form or visit the University Library site.
+In the Special instructions or designations for this gift section, specify that it is for the Physics-Astronomy Library.

 Significant contributions toward Library enhancements are welcomed and could include a recognition plaque or naming opportunities for improved areas, subject to campus approval procedures.